amarcog/Immunofluorescence_2D_Quantification/README.md

 Resulting files will be stored in the output path (output folder) that you introduced in the macro interpreter:

 ![Output Files](Output_files.PNG)

+Use the "Parsing_Results.py" script by using a python interpreter to merge data from multiple csv files into a simple excel (.xlsx) file.

+Use the "Custom_Projection.ijm" ImageJ macro to project Z-stacks prior 2D quantification.
+Chose the kind of projection you want to use for each channel.

+Use the "Test_all_Auto-Threshold-Methods.ijm" to try all possible Autothreshold Methods of ImageJ (similar to try all command).